 This post contains affiliate links.
 Mazda CX-9 and activities mentioned were provided for review.
 All opinions are mine alone.

 We packed up the Mazda CX-9 I received to review, the luggage, stroller, car seats, and kids and spent most of our first day was spent driving to SF.
 It should take about 1.5 hours to get there, but thanks to lighter than normal traffic and our need to stop every 30 minutes so the baby could get a car break, it took 3 hours.
 Thankfully, we were in a clean and comfortable car that allowed the kids to sit together so that my big kid could help with entertaining the two littles.
 Otherwise, it would have taken 5 hours haha.
 My eldest's Bubblebum inflatable booster seat easily fit between the infant car seat and convertible car seat, which was huge, too.
 Once we arrived, the first thing we did was drop our luggage off at the hotel.
 After that important detour, it was off to the San Francisco Zoo!

-Tip: Don’t leave any luggage or bags in your car while in SF because car theft is on the rise in California.
-We saw a lot of “park at your own risk and take your valuables” signs as well as one that illustrated how it only takes a thief 30 seconds to break into your car.
-(On our drive home we even saw a minivan with a smashed in window and my daughter commented how there was a car seat in the car.)
-I haven’t been to SF in years (and I sued to live here) but all these signs were new since I’d been last.
+Tip: Don't leave any luggage or bags in your car while in SF because car theft is on the rise.
+We saw a lot of "park at your own risk and take your valuables" signs as well as one that illustrated how it only takes a thief 30 seconds to break into your car.
+Plan out what you'll do with your bags while you're sightseeing ahead of time.

 San Francisco Zoo

 Before this trip, I'd never been to the SF Zoo but I'd heard only good things about it and drove by it nearly every weekend when I used to live in an apartment by the beach over there.
 This was a great activity for all three kiddos.